 Family Wellbeing Program

-The ‘Family Wellbeing Program’ is a group-activity program for Aboriginal community members in Sunraysia in Victoria’s north-west.
+The ‘Family Wellbeing Program’ is a group-activity program for First Nations community members in Sunraysia in Victoria’s north-west.
 It looks at factors like colonial dispossession, intergenerational trauma, grief and loss, racism and loss of identity, which may lead to difficulties including gambling harm.
-The program was developed by Aboriginal Elders and seeks to empower participants through personal transformation and strategies for practical, day-to-day living.
+The program was developed by First Nations Elders and seeks to empower participants through personal transformation and strategies for practical, day-to-day living.
 This program has been delivered in partnership with the Foundation since 2017.

 Moreland City Council